vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 }
 ```

-The following spec would make the market use the BTC value from the [Coinbase Price Oracle](https://blog.coinbase.com/introducing-the-coinbase-price-oracle-6d1ee22c7068) data that is submitted in a subsequent example:
+The following spec would make the market use the BTC value from the [Coinbase Price Oracle ↗](https://blog.coinbase.com/introducing-the-coinbase-price-oracle-6d1ee22c7068) data that is submitted in a subsequent example:

 ```javascript
    "dataSourceSpecForSettlementData": {